zant/site/content/posts/abstract-algebra-haskell.md

 Group (monoid + inverse) - E <> invert E) = E
 {{< / highlight >}}

 Great no?
-We have created our own small ADT for z_2, defined `Semigroup`, `Monoid` and `Group` typeclasses and instantiated our `z_2` ADT to make use of the methods within this typeclasses so we make it both explicitly and fun to experiment with our small little cyclic group.
+We have first created our own small ADT for z_2.
+Then, defined `Semigroup`, `Monoid` and `Group` typeclasses and instantiated our `z_2` ADT to make use of the methods within this typeclasses so we make it both explicitly and fun to experiment with our small little cyclic group.k